luiselizondo/onjs/README.md

 # Troubleshooting
 One of the most common errors is to trigger a topic event and expect an event on a queue or any problem related to moving events between topics and queues.

 So if you receive an event that is a topic event, and you want to send that event to a queue, you'll need to do it manually.
-To do this, execute a callback and inside call this.context.mq.emit() or this.context.mq.dispatchToQueue() depending on what you want.
+To do this, execute a callback and inside call this.context.mq.publish() or this.context.mq.dispatchToQueue() depending on what you want.

+You can always bypass on.js and use the MQ instance as an EventEmitter since it inherits from the Node.js EventEmitter class.
+Just use mq.emit() or mq.on('someEvent')

 # License